Insights Basics

 Trend vs. overall measurement configuration

-Currently, we support four trend measurement types:
+Currently, we support the following trend measurement types:

 - hourly